Please enter your name, email and zip code below to sign up!

 It might be safer to use a computer in a public library, at a trusted friend’s house, or an Internet Cafe.
 To learn about tech safety in the context of relationship abuse, visit https://www.techsafety.org/resources/

 The Salvation Army DV Community Advocacy Program (CAP) has operated near downtown Seattle for over 20 years.
-Open Monday through Friday 8.15 am to 4.00pm; its offers confidential services to all-gender adult survivors such as safety planning, help with basic needs, information and referral to community resources, domestic violence education, and legal advocacy.
+Open Monday through Friday 8.00 am to 4.30 pm; it offers confidential services to all-gender adult survivors such as safety planning, help with basic needs, financial assistance, information and referral to community resources, domestic violence education, and legal advocacy.

-CAP also has programs to assist all-gender survivors with placement and stability in rental housing, and can provide financial assistance for rent, move in costs, and other necessities (Eligibility criteria apply depending on the funding source).
+CAP also has programs to assist all-gender survivors with placement and stability in rental housing and can provide financial assistance for rent, move-in costs, and other necessities (Eligibility criteria apply to depend on the funding source).
 We also offer legal advocacy to assist survivors in navigating the legal system.
 Our legal advocate can provide legal information, referrals to legal resources, help with paperwork completion, and court accompaniment (subject to demand).
 A legal advocate is not an attorney however and cannot provide legal representation in court or give legal advice.

 CAP is designed to meet survivors' needs at any stage in the abusive relationship.
 Individuals who are currently involved in an abusive situation can work with our advocates to increase safety while in the relationship, or, if he/she/they decide to leave, on a plan to get resources and minimize the danger while leaving and in the aftermath.
 We also help those who have recently exited an abusive relationship to maintain safety and stability.

-The Salvation Army’s other DV program in Seattle (At a confidential location) is named Hickman House.
-It is a fully furnished, ten-unit apartment complex offering transitional housing to all gender adult survivors with children.
+The Salvation Army’s other DV program in Seattle (at a confidential location) is named Hickman House.
+It is a fully furnished, ten-unit apartment complex offering transitional housing to all-gender adult survivors with children.
 Supportive services are provided on-site Monday through Friday with an after-hours number for emergencies.
-Hickman House’s stay length ranges from 1 to 6 months with the focus being on a fast transition to safe, permanent housing (Eligibility criteria apply, and households must pay 30% of their adjusted income per month as rent, although income is not an eligibility requirement)
+Hickman House’s stay length ranges from one to six months with the focus being on a fast transition to safe, permanent housing.
+Eligibility criteria apply, and households must pay 30% of their adjusted income per month as rent, although income is not an eligibility requirement)

-Hickman House accommodates high needs survivor families with significant rental and other barriers to stability, prioritizing based on vulnerability.
-Referrals/applications come only via the county-wide coordinated DV assessment and referral system, meaning that applicants cannot “self -refer” but instead need a referral from an emergency shelter, another domestic violence program, or the ALLHOME -King County 211/coordinated entry system.
-We do not have a waitlist instead referring agencies are notified whenever we have an opening and are invited to submit applications of eligible families seeking short-term transitional housing at that time.
+Hickman House accommodates high-needs survivor families with significant rental and other barriers to stability.
+Referrals/applications come only via the county-wide coordinated DV assessment and referral system, meaning that applicants cannot “self-refer” but instead need a referral from an emergency shelter, another domestic violence program, or the King County 211/coordinated entry system.
+We do not have a waitlist: instead, referring agencies are notified whenever we have an opening and are invited to submit applications of eligible families seeking short-term transitional housing at that time.

 If you are a service provider inquiring about being added to the referral list, please call 206-932-5341.